data-mechanics/course-2016-spr-proj/balawson/README.md

 Clustering this data represents locations that are very attractive.
 This means there is a large number of posts near these locations.
 Further clustering methods will incoroporate time of day, number of users, and posts per user.
 I choose k to be square root of n as a rule of thumb for determing k.
 This will be improved by one of the metrics described in the [Wikipedia article](https://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set)

+####Data Segmentation
+We use Open Street Maps to indentify intersections and map social media posts to the closest intersection.
+Orginal code was created by [Sofia Maria Nikolakaki](https://cs-people.bu.edu/smnikol).
+New contributions include preserving user ids when associating posts to intersections, for use with mark and recapture and potentially other methods, and a caching mechanism when creating large data strutures.
+This optimization allows for the scipt to run under 10 minutes (down from >2 hours), thus allowing us to run the script for different datas in a reasonal time.

+####Mark & Recapture
+Since social media presence is only a sample of true human movement in the wild, it will be useful to try to estimate what the true population is based on the social media posts collected.
+Using [Capture-Recapture](http://cs-people.bu.edu/lapets/591/s.php#1121b48a2e1040808d9538ff15ae342f) we essentially treat tweeters, gowalla'ers, and brightkiters as animals that are caught in a trap, given a single day.
+Then when we check the 'trap' the next day we check to see how many of these users that we've seen before.
+For the first pass, we will use this estimation on the city level, but will focus in on a intersection by intersection.
+Since we do have the true population of Downtown Boston, [16,298](http://archive.boston.com/yourtown/news/downtown/2011/04/census_data_downtown_populatio.html), we can cross-verify our results.
+Using a sample of the twitter data and a waiting period of 5 days, we found an estimate of 2,215... off by a order of magnitude.
+To minimize this error, we will test different waiting periods as well as increase granularity (i.e. intersections).
+Once we find the proper parameters, we can use this information to model the population at an intersection on a given day and time.

+####Cross-validation
+We attempted to use the [web cam](http://www.bu.edu/av/alumni/marsh/image.jpg?1460605284161) to create a truth dataset to cross validate population estimates derived from the sampling methods.
+The image quality is too small for the default OpenCV person detector.
+We began data collection to try to use a background subtraction method, but the data but our hard drive space filled up and many of the images were corrupted in the collection process.
+Currently on hold.
+Methods of cross-validation will be based on census data.

+####To do
+Create visualization display the popularity of intersections.
+Circles will grow in size for populations, x,y axis will be lat/lng and the time will be the third dimension.

+Estimate populations for each intersection

 ##Setup
 code is for debian-based systems